RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 {% include toc title="Table of Contents" %}

-For support on WiiLink24, please visit the [WiiLink24 Discord Server](https://discord.com/invite/reqUMqxu8D).
+For support on WiiLink, please visit the [WiiLink Discord Server](https://discord.com/invite/reqUMqxu8D).
 {: .notice--info}

-[WiiLink](https://wiilink24.com/) allows you use Wii Channels originally exclusive to Japan, such as;
+[WiiLink](https://wiilink24.com/) allows you use Wii Channels originally exclusive to Japan, such as the following.

 - Wii Room
 - Photo Prints Channel